FOREX-Yen off 9-month low vs dollar; euro eases

 deteriorate in the coming months.

-But many are skeptical the recent move marks the start of a
+But many are sceptical the recent move marks the start of a

 long-term uptrend in dollar/yen.